hmsonline/storm-cassandra-cql/README.md

 cat storm-cassandra-cql/src/test/resources/schema.cql | cqlsh
 ```

+## WordCountTopology
+The first example is a WordCount example.
+This uses the CassandraCqlMapState, which writes/reads keys and values to/from Cassandra.

-Then, have a look at the [WordCountTopology](https://github.com/hmsonline/storm-cassandra-cql/blob/master/src/test/java/com/hmsonline/trident/cql/example/wordcount/WordCountTopology.java).
+Have a look at the [WordCountTopology](https://github.com/hmsonline/storm-cassandra-cql/blob/master/src/test/java/com/hmsonline/trident/cql/example/wordcount/WordCountTopology.java).

 It uses a FixedBatchSpout to emit sentences over and over again: